Only Authentic and Unique Japanese Experiences.

 The guide will escort guests back toward Kagurazaka Station.
 Optionally, explore the city’s shops, cafés, or restaurants.

-We don’t support online booking and payment yet.
-Please book by sending an email to us.
+We do not support online booking and payment yet.
+Please book by sending us an email including;

 You can book both privately and shared experiences.
 Please contact us for a private expereince.